multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 As you can see, we can directly call the storage mappers (like `deposit`) from within the contract and compare with a local value.
 No need to encode anything.

-If you also want to generate a Mandos scenario file for this transaction, this is where the bit of manual work comes in:
+If you also want to generate a scenario file for this transaction, this is where the bit of manual work comes in:

 ```rust
     let mut sc_call = ScCallMandos::new(user_addr, cf_setup.cf_wrapper.address_ref(), "fund");